 Isabelle came in and announced that dinner was served.

-Everyone agreed and we went into the dining room.
+Everyone agreed.
+We went into the dining room.
 Today’s main course was roast beef and Yorkshire Pudding.
 My pudding looked like a roll to me, but I knew to shut up.

 “Tim, would you say Grace?”